Knowledge Base

 Sending E-mails through an M365 Shared Mailbox (mspprocess.com)

-Bulk Opt In Forms
+Bulk Contact Update Forms

 They serve two purposes for MSPs.
 You can allow your users to opt in to receive SMS messaging prior to you sending them for support.